Julia: Basic Workflow Recomendations

 Local environments provide a remedy.

 Assume that an application is Julia code residing in a given directory MyApp, uses one or several other Julia packages and is not intended to be invoked from other packages or applications.
-An environment is described by the two files in the MyApp directory: Project.toml and Manifest.toml.
 Set up an environment in the project directory in the following way:

 $ cd MyApp